 The assumptions identification and validation process is a critical part of effectively managing risks as part of a risk assessment for an organization’s initiative, objective, or strategy.
 Assumptions are identified, classified by category (e.g., people, process, technology), and validated by the group.
 Each assumption is then assessed based on its impact and confidence level, then an action plan is developed in order to validate the high priority assumptions (i.e., high impact and low confidence).

-- Identify the assumptions made about your initiative.
+- Identify and categorize the assumptions made about your initiative.

 - Vote for the assumptions you agree apply to the initiative.

 - Rate each assumption based on its impact and your confidence level.